|

 A USER-FRIENDLY DICTIONARY OF OLD ENGLISH

-One of Heart of Albion's best selling titles has now got bigger and better!
+One of Heart of Albion's best selling titles!

 This dictionary contains some 3,500 of the commonest words in Old English.
 Beginners will be able to translate simple passages of prose and verse from the rich variety of Old English texts.
 Advanced students will find it a rapid reference aid.